Matias Lassen

 Matias Lassen (born 15 March 1996) is a Danish professional ice hockey defenseman.
-He is currently playing with the Malmö Redhawks of the Swedish Hockey League (SHL).
+He is currently playing with the Iserlohn Roosters of the Deutsche Eishockey Liga (DEL).

+Playing career

 Lassen made his Swedish Hockey League debut playing with Leksands IF during the 2016–17 SHL season.

+He played with Malmö Redhawks for 8 seasons, before leaving to sign a one-year contract with German club, Iserlohn Roosters of the DEL, for the 2025–26 season on 16 July 2025.